taoAIGC/Multi-AI-Comparison/README.md

 "AI shortcuts" enhances the efficiency of using AI websites.

+1. Embed multiple AI websites in one tab, enter a keyword once, and display the query results from multiple AI websites simultaneously.
-1. One-click send messages and open your frequently used AI sites (ChatGPT, Claude, Perplexity, Kimi, Doubao, POE, Gemini, and more being added).
+2. One-click send messages and open your frequently used AI sites (ChatGPT, Claude, Perplexity, Kimi, Doubao, POE, Gemini, and more being added).
-2. One-click compare generation results from multiple sites.
+3. One-click compare generation results from multiple sites.
-3. No registration, no need to purchase membership, no usage limits.
+4. No registration, no need to purchase membership, no usage limits.

 ### How to Use: